Is Turmeric Kojic Acid Soap Safe During Pregnancy?

 Turmeric (Curcumin) During Pregnancy

-Important distinction: Concerns about turmeric and pregnancy relate to high-dose oral supplements, which can affect uterine contractions in very large amounts.
-Topical skincare products deliver minimal systemic absorption—you're treating your skin, not taking a supplement.
-These are completely different exposure levels.
+Important distinction: Concerns about turmeric and pregnancy relate to high-dose oral supplements, not topical skincare.
+Oral supplements can affect uterine contractions in very large amounts.

 Kojic Acid During Pregnancy